rschristopher/ischristtrue.com/src/modern-views/free-will.md

 To the degree the reactionary revolutions produce revealed truth they can be said to be good (as all truth is), but to the degree they create schisms and deception, including bad faith arguments and misrepresentations of the opposing view; this is the work of the adversary, the bad fruits of demonic influence.

-The revealed truth is the unification of the truths of monergism acted out synergistically.
+The revealed truth is the unification of the truths of monergism acted out in the truths of synergism (exactly as the apostle Paul explained).